 12. Diaper bag

-For a gift that’s both practical and trendy, opt for a diaper bag that looks more like a purse or a nice backpack than a bag filled with bottles and baby wipes.
+For a gift that’s both practical and trendy, opt for a diaper bag (like State Lorimer Diaper Bag) that looks more like a purse or a nice backpack than a bag filled with bottles and baby wipes.
 Choose a bag that’s easy to carry (such as a backpack) and offers multiple pockets and compartments for anything a baby may need while on the road.
 Opt for a sleek neutral color that can blend in, or if your loved one likes to make a statement, choose a fun and funky pattern.

 13. Car seat